A lifejacket lays left behind on a beach.

 These damages may apply to personal injury cases, wrongful death cases, or survival actions relating to crew members aboard vessels.

-Texas Water Safety Act
+Understanding the Texas Water Safety Act

-It’s important to note that the Shipowners Limitation of Liability Act, the Jones Act, and certain other provisions set forth by US maritime laws only apply if you are more than 12 miles away from a United States coast.
+It’s important to note that the Shipowners Limitation of Liability Act, the Jones Act, and certain other provisions set forth by US maritime laws only apply if you are more than 12 miles away from the United States coast.
 Within those 12 nautical miles, Texas civil and criminal laws will apply instead.

-Just as with injuries on land, you can generally gain compensation for injuries that occur due to the negligence, gross negligence, recklessness, or intentional actions of another – especially if those actions directly violate Texas laws.
+Just as with injuries on land, you can generally gain compensation for injuries that occur due to the negligence, gross negligence, recklessness, or intentional actions of another—especially if those actions directly violate Texas laws.
 The Texas Water Safety Act (specifically, the Texas Parks and Wildlife Code Title 4, Chapter 31, Subchapter D) defines these actions on the water as reckless or negligent:

 • Speeding